Best Broadcasting Stocks to Buy Now (2026)

 2. Saga Communications (NASDAQ:SGA)

-Saga Communications (NASDAQ:SGA) has an annual dividend yield of 10.91%, which is 1 percentage points higher than the broadcasting industry average of 9.94%.
+Saga Communications (NASDAQ:SGA) has an annual dividend yield of 11.03%, which is the same as the broadcasting industry average of 10.63%.
 Saga Communications's dividend payout is not stable, having dropped more than 10% eight times in the last 10 years.
 Saga Communications's dividend has not shown consistent growth over the last 10 years.

 Saga Communications's dividend payout ratio of -74.1% indicates that its high dividend yield might not be sustainable for the long-term.